hda-technical/dancebooks/transcriptions/[1824,_en]_Thomas_Wilson_-_Danciad.md

 >
 > Nothing of dancing; then get him to show
 >
-> His steps and stile; I then before his face
+> His steps and style; I then before his face
 >
 > The same will dance, and thereby him disgrace;
 >